lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 recognize the corresponding OIDs.
 Encoding rules for ML-DSA signature values are specified {{oids}}.

-When the id-ml-dsa identifier appears in the algorithm field as an AlgorithmIdentifier, the encoding MUST omit the parameters field.
-That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, the OID id-ml-dsa.
+When an id-ml-dsa-* identifier appears in the algorithm field as an AlgorithmIdentifier, the encoding MUST omit the parameters field.
+That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, the OID id-ml-dsa-*.

 # ML-DSA Public Keys in PKIX {#ML-DSA-PubblicKey}